tbogdala/filefreezer/README.md

 * make sure it only adds files automatically, not symlinks
 * work on readability of error messages wrt bubbling up error objects
+* Server could return capabilities in json response to login that could have things like MaxChunkSize for the client to use.

 Workflows